 Many building materials used before 1990 contain asbestos and require special handling (refer to list below under Asbestos Waste Disposal).
 These materials cannot be disposed of as regular waste at the Bailey Landfill.

 Starting September 7, 2016, customers bringing in drywall will be required to submit a Drywall Declaration and Acknowledgement form to the scale house.
 Forms can be picked up at City Hall (8550 Young Road) or the Bailey Landfill.
 An example form can be referred to through the attachment "Drywall Declaration and Acknowledgement Form" at the bottom of the page.
 By signing the form, the customer agrees to accept the full liability for all clean-up costs associated with dumping undisclosed asbestos containing material.

 Drywall will only be accepted if one of these conditions is met:

 - Clean cuts of drywall without tape, mud, paint, or texture coating.

 - The drywall is date stamped 1990 or newer (not every piece in a load needs to be date stamped, but at least one piece must be and the load must appear consistent or additional date stamps and/or asbestos testing will be required).
 Please ensure the date stamp is clearly visible to the landfill operator upon entry.

-- Laboratory test results (less than 5 months old) are provided, showing there is no asbestos in the drywall or mud.
+- Laboratory test results (less than 5 months old), or written certification from a Qualified Person indicating there is no asbestos in the drywall.